 - a.
 Estimated Budget: \$157,000 §320 funds Request in FY25 budget. - b.
 Partners and their roles: Suffolk County Department of Health Services (SCDHS), Office of Ecology (Lead Partner), PEP (Supporting Partner). - c.
 Description and Objectives: SCDHS monitors water quality of surface and marine waters within the Peconic Estuary.
 The water quality monitoring program conducted by the SCDHS Office of Ecology includes monthly monitoring at approx. 40 Peconic surface water quality stations throughout the year, periodic monitoring of approx. 30-point source and stream stations, and weekly monitoring at the NADP rain and atmospheric deposition gauge.
 Task funds will be used to support 2 Suffolk County personnel monitoring water quality of surface and marine waters within the Peconic Estuary as part of the Suffolk County Department of Health Services (SCHDS) Surface Water Quality Monitoring Program.
 The SCDHS Surface Water Quality Monitoring Program data will be analyzed by SCDHS Office of Ecology as part of the PEP Water Quality Monitoring Collaborative; a water quality monitoring report will be produced for the Peconic Estuary Partnership.
-FY25 funds will be used to support the personnel time allocated to this task. - d.
-Outputs and Deliverables: Routine monitoring conducted in the Peconic Estuary makes it possible for the PEP to have accurate, up-to-date information regarding water quality conditions throughout the Estuary as is required under the Clean Water Act.
+FY25 funds will be used to support personnel time allocated to this task. - d.
+Outputs and Deliverables: Routine monitoring conducted in the Peconic Estuary makes it possible for the PEP to have accurate, up-to-date information regarding water quality conditions throughout the Estuary.
 All Suffolk County Department of Health Services Water Quality Data and Information is available upon request.
 And presented in the annual report. - e.
 Estimated Milestones: Annual water quality summary report. - f.
 Long Term Outcomes: Water quality data will be used to assess environmental conditions in the Peconic Estuary and refine management programs as necessary.
-Based on water quality data, priority projects and research initiatives can be identified, and the PEP can continue its success in efforts to protect and restore the Estuary.
+Based on water quality data, priority projects and research initiatives can be identified and the PEP can continue its success in efforts to protect and restore the Estuary.
 Data collected by these monitoring efforts inform periodic reporting and adaptive management. - g.
-Clean Water Act Core Programs: Identifying Polluted Waters and Developing Plans to Restore Them (TMDLs): Assessment of progress toward TMDL goals; refinement of implementation plan and TMDL goals for land-based loads; Elements of this project prevent or mitigate the impacts of nutrient pollution.
-Comprehensive Water Quality sampling and data review as prescribed under CWA section 320(j). - h.
+Clean Water Act Core Programs: Identifying Polluted Waters and Developing Plans to Restore Them (TMDLs): Assessment of progress toward TMDL goals; refinement of implementation plan and TMDL goals for land-based loads; Elements of this project prevent or mitigate the impacts of nutrient pollution. - h.
 External Constraints: none